dabeaz/curio/docs/tutorial.rst

         else:
             print("Result:", g.result)

 Here, a task group waits for any spawned task to finish (the ``wait=any`` argument).
-When this occurs, the losing task is automatically cancelled.
-The ``result`` attribute of the group contains the result of the task that finished first.
+When this occurs, the losing task is cancelled.
+The ``result`` attribute of the group contains the result of the task that won.

 Running this code, you will either get output similar to this::